 We all want to create a quality product.
 Every team–from Executives to Sales, Marketing, Support, and Development–talk about the quality of the product.
-But the truth is, no matter how much teams talk about quality, chances are your company doesn’t have a clear or unified definition of what quality is.
+But the truth is, no matter how much teams speak about quality, chances are your company doesn’t have a clear or unified definition of what quality is.

 For example, the Development team might define quality relative to the number of bugs or stability.
-Sales might define it as how easy the product is to sell.
+Sales might describe it as how easy the product is to sell.
 And the Executive team might define it as how well the product supports company objectives.

 There’s also the view of the customer/user.
 For them, a quality product might be simply something that meets their needs.
 All different definitions, all very valid, and as a business-savvy Product Manager, you need to make sense of them all.

 The key here is to focus on creating metrics.
-Having metrics and a baseline to measure against gives you the confidence to factually say you have a quality product, based on your company’s definition.
+Having metrics and a baseline to measure against gives you the confidence to factually say you have a quality product based on your company’s definition.
 And having clear definitions and targets makes everything easier for you because now you know how to measure success.

 Related post: Internet of Things: A Primer for Product Managers.

-To measure the quality of your product, you need to answer these questions first
+To measure the quality of your product, you need to answer these questions first.

-Failure to meet any of these areas would imply that your product does not have the right level of quality (as defined by you and the company) and therefore, it is not ready to be launched to market.
-This evaluation is not a one-time thing though.
+Failure to meet any of these areas would imply that your product does not have the right level of quality (as defined by you and the company), and therefore, it is not ready to be launched to market.
+This evaluation is not a one-time thing, though.
 It should be incorporated into your sprints and releases.
 It needs to become the way you approach building software.